nuts-foundation/nuts-auth/docs/pages/implementation/nuts-auth.rst

         "message": "EN:PractitionerLogin:v3 I hereby declare to act on behalf of Nursing home A. This declaration is valid from Monday, 24 June 2019 14:32:00 until Monday, 24 June 2019 16:32:00."
     }

-The ``message`` part will have to used in the next step.
+The ``message`` part will be used in the next step.

 User signature
 **************

 The ``message`` part of the previous step needs to be presented to the user.
 The user can sign it using one of the supported means.
 The following steps use the *dummy* means as example.
+The *dummy* means is ideal for local testing and/or debugging since it doesn't require a cryptographic means.

 Most of the means require the same steps:

 - start a session at the means backend
 - expose the session data to a user controlled device
-- poll the means backend of session updates
+- poll the means backend for session updates
 - retrieve user signature upon success

 A session can be started by doing the following request: